 After making the admission that neither the Duc de la Rochefoucauld, nor Fauchet, nor Bailly, nor Lafayette belonged to Lodge Contrat Social, the Abbé observes that the Lodge so far from being under the rule of the Duc d'Orleans had always been "dependent on Edinburgh".
 Lodge Contrat Social had indeed had on Dec.
-13th, 1788, bestowed its particular degrees on Francis Elcho, Grand Master of Scotland,3 but we may confidently say that the French Lodge was never under any Edinburgh Grand Lodge.
+13th, 1788, bestowed its particular degrees on Francis Elcho, Grand Master of Scotland, but we may confidently say that the French Lodge was never under any Edinburgh Grand Lodge.

-V.-THE LODGE IN THE RUE DE LA SOURDIÈRE- LOGE DES AMIS RÉUNIS.
+V.-THE LODGE IN THE RUE DE LA SOURDIÈRE- LOGE DES AMIS REUNIS.

 A Lodge bearing that name was constituted at Paris on April 23, 1771, that is to say, during the time when the Grand Lodge of which the Comte de Clermont Grand Master was still alive, was in abeyance, and certain officials were issuing constitutions for new Lodges.
 I cannot do better than quote from our Bro.
-Tuckett the following description:--" There is nothing to show that at the outset it was intended that the Lodge should in any way differ from other Lodges, but it so happened that its members, all of high social position and intellectual attainment, included a large proportion of zealous and earnest Masonic students, and thus it came about that in a very short time the A_R began to take to itself
+Tuckett the following description:-"There is nothing to show that at the outset it was intended that the Lodge should in any way differ from other Lodges, but it so happened that its members, all of high social position and intellectual attainment, included a large proportion of zealous and earnest Masonic students, and thus it came about that in a very short time the something of the nature of a Lodge of Research, though not in the sense in which we employ that expression now.
+The object of their research was the Good of Mankind, Mental, Moral and Corporeal, and the 'Reintegration' of Man in his Primitive State of Purity and Perfection.
+To a Council of Members was delegated the task of deciding how best to set about the attainment of this object, and the labours of this Council, which apparently commenced in 1773, culminated in the presentation of a Report in 1775 . . .
+The simple Lodge des Amis-Réunis developed into a well defined 'Regime' of 12 'Classes', each with a distinctive name and secrets peculiar to itself, the whole Regime assuming the title-les Philalètes ou Chercheurs de la l'érité.
+The members, however, frequently used the old name Amis-Réunis The 'Classes' were never called 'Degrees'''

 1 Chassin: Les Elections et les Cahiers de Paris 1789, T., III., p.
 647. 2 Laquiante: Un Prussien en France en 1792, p.
 352. For the debate, see Le Moniteur, T., XIII.
 (Re-impression).

-3 Daruty, Op. eit., p.
-257. David Douglas, Lord Elcho, the eldest son of James, 5th Earl of Wemyss, was "out in the '45, and attainted ".
+3 Daruty, $Op.\ cit.$, p.
+257. David Douglas, Lord Elcho, the eldest son of James, 5th Earl of Wemyss, was "out in the '45, and attainted".
 The Lord Francis Elcho mentioned above was the son of the second brother of the attainted Jacobite.